orionw/blog/ettin.md

 ### Cross-Objective Training Falls Short

-Due to the lack of new encoder models, works like [LLM2Vec](https://arxiv.org/abs/2404.05961) have proposed continue pre-training decoders with MLM.
+Due to the lack of new encoder models, works like [LLM2Vec](https://arxiv.org/abs/2404.05961) have proposed to continue pre-training decoders with MLM.
 We can now test the effectiveness of this strategy!

-We switched the objective and continue trained our models with the opposite objective for 50B additional token.
-However, we found that:
+We switched the objective and continued to train our models with the opposite objective for 50B additional tokens.
+This is what we found:

 - **Encoder-from-decoder**: Still trails native encoders on classification/retrieval
 - **Decoder-from-encoder**: Significantly worse than native decoders, especially at larger scales.
 This may be because the encoders were trained with MLM instead of MNTP (masked next token prediction) as proposed by LLM2Vec.